Using Wall Murals With Architectural DesignJANUARY 22, 2021| SpeedPro Dayton

 WHAT ARE WALL MURALS?

 Wall murals are works of art or design that take up all or part of a large wall.
 Although traditional murals are painted onto the wall, printed wall murals consist of media that attaches to the surface of the wall.
 You can remove the mural when the time is right, rather than painting over it.
+You don’t want to spend extra money and time painting over it.
 Depending on the location of the mural and the type of design or images used on it, it can be made from various media.
 Some common materials include:

 - Photo paper